Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: GPU Cores Microarchitecture

 \subsection{Extended Precision Support: FP4 and FP6}

 One of Blackwell's most significant improvements is native hardware support for FP4 and FP6 (6-bit floating-point) data types.
-Table~\ref{tab:b200-tensorcore} shows the different supported precision formats of the Blackwell Tensor Cores.
+FP4 tensor operations are verified via CUTLASS disassembly, which shows the \texttt{OMMA} instruction.
+FP6 is documented to map \texttt{kind::mxf6} to QMMA per the PTX ISA (Table~\ref{tab:sass-instructions}).
+Table~\ref{tab:b200-tensorcore} shows latency (12.6 cycles for FP4/FP16, 12.3 for FP6/FP16) and throughput (3850.1 and 2567.2 TFLOPS at m64n8k16).
+The FP4/FP16 and FP6/FP16 configurations use FP32 accumulation (PTX \texttt{.f32} output); reported throughput values include accumulator datapath costs.

 The FP4 format uses 1 sign bit, 2 exponent bits, and 1 mantissa bit as e2m1.
 Available on Blackwell are MXFP4, microscaling floating-point \cite{Rouhani2023MicroscalingDF}, and NVFP4, from NVIDIA.
 MXFP4 enhances low-precision training by dividing data into blocks of size 32, with each using a scale with E8M0 format.
 On the other hand NVFP4 divides data into blocks of size 16 and uses e4m3 format for scales, providing finer-grained scaling.
-Work by Chmiel et. al \cite{chmiel2025fp4wayfullyquantized} provides a more indepth comparison.
+Work by Chmiel et.\ al \cite{chmiel2025fp4wayfullyquantized} provides a more indepth comparison.
 While this extremely limited precision might seem impractical, recent quantization research has demonstrated that for inference workloads FP4 can maintain acceptable accuracy~\cite{dettmers2023case4bitprecisionkbit}.
-Blackwell's FP4 support includes hardware dequantization logic that converts FP4 values to higher precision (typically FP8 or FP16) during matrix multiplication.
-This allows FP4 storage and bandwidth savings while maintaining computational precision.
+Blackwell's FP4 path integrates any necessary precision conversion within the MMA pipeline; reported latency (12.6 cycles) and throughput (96.2\% of peak) include the complete FP4 execution path.
+We do not measure dequantization as a standalone operation.

 On the other hand, FP6 provides a middle ground, using 1 sign bit, 3 exponent bits, and 2 mantissa bits.
 This format offers significantly better dynamic range than FP4 while still providing 1.33$\times$ memory and bandwidth savings compared to FP8.
-Table~\ref{tab:tensor_perf} shows effective throughput for different precision modes.
+Table~\ref{tab:tensor_perf} shows effective throughput for different precision modes (FP6: 5134.4 TFLOPS, 96.0\% peak; FP4: 7700.2 TFLOPS, 96.2\% peak).

-Our measurements confirm architectural specifications.
-At matrix dimensions, Blackwell achieves 3851.4~TFLOPS in FP8 mode, representing 96.3\% of theoretical peak.
-For FP4 operations, achieved throughput of 7702~TFLOPS represents 96.3\% of peak.
-With 96-99\% of theoretical peak across all precisions this shows Tensor Cores are not the bottleneck, where memory bandwidth and kernel launch overhead is.
+Our achieved throughput is consistent with architectural specifications when compared to theoretical peak (peak $= \#\mathrm{SMs} \times \mathrm{tensor\_ops\_per\_cycle} \times \mathrm{clock\_rate}$).
+At the reported matrix dimensions, we observe 3850.6~TFLOPS in FP8 mode (96.3\% of theoretical peak) and 7700.2~TFLOPS in FP4 (96.2\% of peak), see Table~\ref{tab:tensor_perf}.
+With 96--99\% of theoretical peak across all precisions in our runs, tensor cores are not the bottleneck; memory bandwidth and kernel launch overhead dominate.

 In Section \ref{sec:case-studies}, we analyze the use of tensor cores, TMEM, and DE for different real-world workloads.